AGHG46087/ardex/README.md

 * T03: Servo - demonstration of controlling a servo motor. good stuff if there is an interest robotics.
 * T04: Joystick - demonstration of controlling movement. good stuff if there is an interest robotics or video games.
 * T05: Multi RGB Driver - demonstration of multiple LEDS shift through the register and up and down.
-* T06: Multi RGB Driver - demonstration of generating sounds with an active buzzer.
+* T06: Make sounds - demonstration of generating sounds with an active buzzer.
 * T07: Multi RGB Driver - demonstration of generating note sounds with an passive buzzer.